-The Delaware River and Bay Authority Police Department (DRBA) was recently awarded the Meritorious Award by the Commission on Accreditation for Law Enforcement Agencies, Inc., (CALEA), an international association that accredits law enforcement agencies for achieving industry-established performance standards and professional practices.
-CALEA presented this prestigious designation in recognition of DRBA outstanding compliance with accreditation standards during its 2011 re-accreditation.
+On November 20, 2014, the Commission on Accreditation for Law Enforcement Agencies (CALEA) voted to reaccredit The Delaware River and Bay Authority Police Department (DRBA) with the Gold Standard with Excellence Award.
+CALEA is an international association that accredits law enforcement agencies for achieving industry-established performance standards and professional practices.
+CALEA presented this prestigious designation in recognition of this agency’s outstanding compliance with accreditation standards during its sixth reaccreditation in 2014.

 CALEA was established as an independent accrediting authority in 1979 by the four major law enforcement executive associations: International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Executives (NOBLE), National Sheriffs’ Association (NSA), and Police Executive Research Forum (PERF).
 CALEA raises the bar of professionalism for law enforcement agencies by establishing a uniform set of written directives, strengthening an agency’s accountability, formalizing essential management procedures, establishing fair and nondiscriminatory personnel practices, boosting citizen and staff confidence in the agency, solidifying interagency cooperation and coordination.

 The purpose and mission of CALEA is two-fold.
-First, it establishes a body of standards designed to increasing public safety agency capabilities to prevent and control crime, increasing agency effectiveness and efficiency in the delivery of public safety services, increasing cooperation and coordination with other public safety agencies; and, increasing citizen and employee confidence in the goals, objectives, policies, and practices of the public safety agency.
-Secondly, it is to establish and administer a series of accreditation programs through which public safety agencies can demonstrate voluntarily that they meet an established set of professionally recognized standards leading to excellence in management and service delivery.
+First, it establishes a body of standards designed to increase the capabilities of a public safety agency to prevent and control crime, increase agency effectiveness and efficiency in the delivery of public safety services, increase cooperation and coordination with other public safety agencies; and, increase citizen and employee confidence in the goals, objectives, policies, and practices of the public safety agency.
+Secondly, it is to establish and administer a series of accreditation standards through which public safety agencies can demonstrate voluntarily that they meet an established set of professionally recognized standards leading to excellence in management and service delivery.

-In August 2011, CALEA assessors conducted a four (4) day on-site assessment of our Police Department to determine compliance with nationally adopted operational, administrative, training, and personnel management standards.
-A two-member assessment team reviewed four hundred and forty six (446) compliance files, conducted interviews, inspected equipment, and observed daily operations.
+In August 2014, CALEA assessors conducted a four (4) day Gold Standard on-site assessment of the Delaware River and Bay Authority Police Department to determine compliance with nationally adopted operational, administrative, training, and personnel management standards.
+A two-member assessment team reviewed four hundred and eighty-three (483) standards, conducted interviews, inspected equipment, and observed daily operations.

-The DRBA Police Department is extremely honored to have been selected to serve as a CALEA Meritorious Award winning Agency, and the agency is especially proud to earn a fourth consecutive 100% standard compliance rating during the assessment process, a feat not many departments can claim.
+The DRBA Police Department is extremely honored to have been selected to serve as a CALEA Accreditation with Excellence award winning agency.
 A tremendous amount of credit for the department’s success must to go the men and women of the DRBA Police Department.
-It was a result of the hard work and dedication of each and every member of this Department with special acknowledgement to the Accreditation Manager, M/Cpl.
-Kristen Todd and her team, Mrs. Patricia Neary and S/Sgt.
-Patrick Canning.
+It was a result of the hard work and dedication of each and every member of this Department.